-It’s a very similar method to pour over but with slightly less control on the barista's side.
-Pressure and heat are applied to cold water, which is then dripped down onto the coffee grounds and passed through a filter into your cup, jug, or other container.
+The drip method a very similar method to the pour over method, but with slightly less control on the barista's side.
+When you start brewing, pressure and heat are applied to cold water, which is then dripped down onto the coffee grounds to start the extraction process.
+The resulting drip coffee is then passed through a filter into your cup, jug, or other container.

 Why Do People Enjoy Drip Coffee?

 Drip coffee brewing has one key benefit: simplicity.
 You literally only need one piece of equipment to make coffee, along with some disposable filters.
 This means it’s a lot less hands-on, and you can simply press a button, and you'll get a perfect cup of coffee.

 Many people also appreciate that drip coffee is really affordable.
 Once you’ve paid for the machine, it's very little for filters and coffee grounds, so you can have a good quality coffee every day.
 Plus, it can make several servings at once if you load it with more grounds.

 Pour over may have a fuller flavor than drip coffee, but drip is still smooth. tasty, and it's much more convenient.

 There are two methods for making drip coffees:

 This is the most common form of drip coffee, which is widely used by baristas and removes the risk of human error.
 You lay a disposable paper filter in the cone shaped portion of the machine, put in your coffee grounds, and fill water into the back of the machine.